gjbex/Best-practices-for-scientific-computing/docs/index.md

 ## Programming languages

-Although this training aims to be programming language-agnostic, the repository also list a number of tools that are programming language-specific.
+Although this training aims to be programming language-agnostic, the repository also lists a number of tools that are programming language-specific.
 Obviously, this can not be exhaustive, so feel free to suggest additional tools if you are aware of any.